kclo0908/TextVis/README.md

 We created a diverse collection of image inputs to evaluate the LLM's ability to interpret visual elements across varying complexity levels.
 Simple visual representations were generated using the [ASCII Art](https://www.asciiart.eu/image-to-ascii) online converter.

-The dataset is organized into two main components: training set and evaluation set, both located in the `./data` directory.
+The dataset has only one evaluation set located in the `./data` directory.
 Each data sample contains the following key attributes:

 * `url`: Source link to the original content